You’ll love Melba Pie for your next dessert… a classic, double-crusted pie, featuring the wonderful, sweet flavors of fresh raspberries and peaches!

 Line a pie pan with the bottom pastry.
 Prick the dough in several spots with the tines of a fork.
 Carefully add the pie filling on top of the pie crust.

-Serve it with some vanilla ice cream, take a few bites, and enjoy your homemade Melba Pie!
+Slice a nice piece of pie, and serve it with some vanilla ice cream on top or on the side!
+Yum!
+Take a few bites, and enjoy your homemade raspberry and peach Melba Pie!

 Recipe Source: “The New Pillsbury Family Cookbook”, copyright 1973, The Pillsbury Company, page151.